jdcaballerof/sugo_back2/Doc/sequelize_BulkCreate.md

 # [**BulkCreate**][docBulk]

 [`Model.bulkCreate`][docBulk] method to allow creating multiple records at once, with only one query **for only one table**.
-If you need to insert data with one record in multiple tables, it is better to use Create (and for of loop)
+If you need to insert data with one record in multiple tables, it is better to use Create (and for-of loop)

 ```js
 const captains = await Captain.bulkCreate([